Aishwaryaschakote/smart-irrigation-project-website/README.md

-# smart-irrigation-project-website
+# Smart-Irrigation-System-Website
-it is an Iot project, this website is built for formars to monitor the details of irrigation in their farms.
+This Website is built with simple Html,Css,Js